glencbz/notes/02-js-jquery/js-scopes/readme.md

 bankAccount.cash = 0;
 ```

 We need to make these variables private.
-To 'privatize' properties, we can use what's called a closure, which is a function inside a function.
+To 'privatize' properties, we can use what's called a closure.
+Referring to the description from MDN, the private variable is a 'free variable' that the `withdraw` function can access, but can't be accessed otherwise.

-####Bank Account via Closure
+#### Bank Account via Closure

 ```js
 function bankAccount() {